Prometheus monitoring example

 Here, we have a microservices observability platform and a bunch of containers or VMs running in a Kubernetes cluster.
 In this environment, we usually create a namespace; for example, we could call the namespace monitoring.
 So, we deploy a Prometheus pod in our environments.

 The Prometheus pod YAML file will point to the Kubernetes API.
-The Kubernetes API has a metric server, which will get all metrics from your environments.
+The Kubernetes API has a metric server that gets all metrics from your environments.
 So here we are, getting metrics for the container processes.
-We can deploy the library in your code if you want to have instrumentation for your application.
+You can deploy the library in your code if you want to instrument your application.

 This can be done with Prometheus code libraries.
-So, we now have a metrics endpoint similar to before, and we can grab metrics specific to your application.
-So, we have a metrics endpoint on each container that Prometheus can scrape.
+We now have a metrics endpoint similar to before, and we can grab metrics specific to your application.
+We also have a metrics endpoint on each container that Prometheus can scrape.

 **What is Prometheus Exporter**